How To Start Your Operational Excellence Journey

-Mars, the world’s largest confectionery and pet food producer in the world, recognized a few years ago that they needed to do something different to build and maintain a skilled workforce that would carry them into the future, and that a connected worker app was key to their success.
+A few years ago, Mars recognized that they needed to do something different to build and maintain a skilled workforce that would carry them into the future and that a connected worker app was critical to their success.

-Digitally connecting all frontline workers improves their experience by making it faster and easier for everyone to communicate, collaborate and learn from one another, a goal that is also shared by Tyson Foods.
+Digitally connecting all frontline workers improves their experience by making it faster and easier for everyone to communicate, collaborate and learn from one another, a goal that Tyson Foods also share.

 “Bringing a connected worker app into the organization allows us to overcome some of the most significant challenges that we have at Tyson Foods with regards to sharing our best practices and factory knowledge,” says Adriana Graham, Senior Director of Information Technology at Tyson Foods.